YINI-lang/yini-parser-typescript/README.md

 3. **Schema validation (future)** — Possible future expansion to support schema/contract validation for stricter type-safe configs.
 4. **Ecosystem integration** - Broader and additional support for tooling, and other ecosystem projects.

+### Planned & Upcoming Features
+Some advanced YINI features are still being finalized and are tracked transparently.

+You can follow progress in the [YINI parser GitHub repo-FEATURE-CHECKLIST](https://github.com/YINI-lang/yini-parser-typescript/blob/main/FEATURE-CHECKLIST.md).
+Contributions and feature requests are welcome!

 ---

 ## 🤝 Contributing